Join the Vanderbilt Museum’s Curator

 For a Morning Birdwatch and Architecture Tour

-On Friday, April 22, at 8:00 am, the Suffolk County Vanderbilt Museum will offer an early morning birdwatch and architecture tour with the Vanderbilt’s director of curatorial affairs.
+On select spring dates at 8:00 am, the Suffolk County Vanderbilt Museum will offer an early morning birdwatch and architecture tour with the Vanderbilt’s director of curatorial affairs.
 Participants will enjoy the unique opportunity to view the Vanderbilt estate in the early dawn hours, when the grounds are still closed but the birds are active.

 Tickets are free for members, $12.00 for non-members.
 Sturdy hiking footwear is strongly suggested.
 Participants are asked to bring their own binoculars.